Consensys/solc-typed-ast/README.md

 ### Prerequisites

-We suggest using latest NodeJS LTS release `lts/gallium` (v16.14.0) and associated version of NPM.
-If there is a need to run different NodeJS versions, consider using [NVM](https://github.com/nvm-sh/nvm) or similar tool, that is available for your platform.
+Preinstall NodeJS of [compatible version](/.nvmrc).
+If there is a need to run different NodeJS versions, consider using [NVM](https://github.com/nvm-sh/nvm) or similar tool for your platform.

 ### Clone and build